Theology

 Attributes: MTMC, MTMH.

-Catholic social thought as found in the social encyclicals, emphasizing their theological contexts, social scientific constructs, historical backgroundm and philosophical presuppositions.
+This course will examine Catholic social thought as found in the social encyclicals, emphasizing their theological contexts, social scientific constructs, historical background, and philosophical presuppositions.

 Attributes: CEED, CEMT, MTMC, MTMH, PSJH, SOIN.